Home

 Cutting concrete is the process of making control joints.
 Control joints are necessary to control cracking as well as for the decorative designs you can create.
 There are two options to making control joints.
 You can cut the concrete while it is still wet or you can wait until it is dry and use a concrete saw.
 Here are the pros and cons of each way:

-Wet Cuts - Pro's: Cutting concrete with wet cuts create a more decorative look, and it prevents premature cracks.
+Wet Cuts - Pro's: Wet cuts create a more decorative look, and it prevents premature cracks.
 The cons of this method are that there is less time to finish the concrete before it dries so you may need more people, and if you hire a contractor, it may cost more because of the increased labor.
 Another con is that the cut is wider, so it may attract more debris in the grooves of the concrete.

 Dry Cuts - Pro's: They are fast to create and it only takes one person to do them.
 The cons to this method are that the cuts may chip (because the angles are made at 90 degrees instead of the radius angle created by a wet cut) and it may not look as decorative as a wet cut.